Ledaro/ToDoList/README.md

 This project is open to contributions.
 Feel free to submit pull requests with bug fixes or new features.

 #### What can be improved
--Add new Material Motion Animations
+- Add new Material Motion Animations
--Add Bottom App Bar
+- Add Bottom App Bar